Turbulent disruption of density staircases in stratified shear flows: Discussion

 The nonlinear dynamics following the initial linear instability growth exhibit various interesting properties.
-For flows with unstable parameters on the decreasing right flank of the $\Gamma$-curve, behaviour seems to be divided into two categories.
-For flows with parameters such that $\Delta > 0$ (see section~\ref{section:instability_properties}) a layer instability appears to develop simultaneously in both the buoyancy and velocity fields which forms layers that pulse and merge as time evolves.
-Conversely, for flows with parameters such that $\Delta \leq 0$ staircases appear to develop first in the buoyancy field, reminiscent of the purely buoyancy-driven mechanism that occurs for $\text{Pr}_{T} = 0$, a case that is equivalent to the Phillips mechanism and for which the instability is also associated with the condition $\Delta \leq 0$ (section~\ref{section:Pr_T_0}).
-Moreover, in this case layers merge but do not pulse as the instability saturates.
+For flows with unstable parameters on the decreasing right flank of the $\Gamma$-curve, the non-linear behaviour seems to be divided into two categories.
+For flows with parameters such that $\Delta > 0$ (see section~\ref{section:instability_properties}) a staircase instability appears to develop simultaneously in both the buoyancy and velocity fields which forms layers that pulse and merge as time evolves.
+Conversely, for flows with parameters such that $\Delta \leq 0$ staircases develop without pulsing and merge as the instability saturates, reminiscent of the purely buoyancy-driven mechanism that occurs for $\text{Pr}_{T} = 0$, a case that is equivalent to the Phillips mechanism as formulated in~\citep{phillips1972turbulence} (section~\ref{section:Pr_T_0}) and for which the instability is also associated with the condition $\Delta \leq 0$.

 More generally, the nonlinear evolution of the layers underlines the qualitative differences between the mixing expected in the presence or absence of density staircases.
-In the absence of density staircases, the mixing is purely diffusive in the sense that it smooths density gradients and can be modeled by an appropriately defined (positive) eddy diffusivity (see appendix~\ref{appendix:non_linear_diffusion}).
+In the absence of density staircases, the mixing is purely diffusive in the sense that it smooths density gradients and can be modeled by an appropriately defined positive eddy diffusivity (see appendix~\ref{appendix:non_linear_diffusion}).
 On the contrary, the interfaces between layers are characterised by a negative effective eddy diffusivity and the mixing process at hand scours density interfaces, sharpens density gradients and hence is in some sense `antidiffusive'.
 Since antidiffusive problems are both mathematically and numerically challenging, this raises intricate parameterisation issues for flux-gradient based models.
-Finally, our model is relevant to ocean interiors where double-diffusive effects are negligible but breaks down near boundaries where boundary effects might become important or in regions of the world's oceans where double-diffusion becomes prominent such as in polar regions or the Mediterranean Sea.